 Key features of the cTrader platform

-Pepperstone's cTrader platform isn't as well-known as the popular MetaTrader 4 and MetaTrader 5 platforms, but I want to highlight some of the platform's features and functionality.
+Pepperstone's cTrader platform isn't as well known as the popular MetaTrader 4 and MetaTrader 5 platforms, but some of the platform's features include the following:

 Wide range of asset classes